go-mysql-org/go-mysql-elasticsearch/README.md

 In the example above, we will use a new index and type both named "t" instead of default "t1", and use "my_title" instead of field name "title".

+## Why not other rivers?

+Although there are some other MySQL rivers for Elasticsearch, like [elasticsearch-river-jdbc](https://github.com/jprante/elasticsearch-river-jdbc), [elasticsearch-river-mysql](https://github.com/scharron/elasticsearch-river-mysql), I still want to build a new one with Go, why?

++ Customization, I want to decide which table to be synced, the associated index and type name, or even the field name in Elasticsearch.
++ Incremental replication with binlog, and can resume from the last sync position when the service starts.
++ A common sync framework not only for Elasticsearch but also for others, like memcached, redis, etc...

 ## Todo

 + Wildcard table source support, like "table_%".
-+ Filter table field support, only fields in filter config will be synced.
++ Filtering table field support, only fields in filter config will be synced.

+## Feedback

+go-mysql-elasticsearch is still in development, and we will try to use it in production later.
+Any feedback is very welcome.

+Email: siddontang@gmail.com